PaperMC/PaperDocs/source/server/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~
 * **default**: false
 * **description**: Determines whether the mob limit (in bukkit.yml) is counted
   per-player or for the entire server.
+Enabling this setting results in roughly
+  the same number of mobs, but with a more even distribution that prevents one
+  player from using the entire mob cap and provides a more single-player like
+  experience.

 baby-zombie-movement-modifier
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~